Persisted Documents๐Ÿ”—

 Note that a document with the same selection set produces a different documentId if they have different whitespace, newlines, or comments.
 This is to ensure that error locations stay consistent.

-You likely want to protect this view with a permission check.
-This can be done by setting the PERSISTED_DOCUMENTS_PERMISSION_CALLBACK setting to a function that accepts a request and document_map as arguments.
+You'll likely want to protect the persisted documents registration view with a permission check so that only some users can register new persisted documents.
+This can be done by setting the PERSISTED_DOCUMENTS_PERMISSION_CALLBACK setting to a function that accepts a request and a document_map as arguments.

 1